 I am currently teaching in a state secondary school although I have also taught in primary, independent and international schools.
-I am also a senior examiner for two major exam boards and I use my experiences from years of examining and teaching to create my resources.
-I really hope you find them useful!
+I really hope you find my resources useful!

 I am currently teaching in a state secondary school although I have also taught in primary, independent and international schools.
-I am also a senior examiner for two major exam boards and I use my experiences from years of examining and teaching to create my resources.
-I really hope you find them useful!
+I really hope you find my resources useful!

 A clear, colourful powerpoint (37 slides) that fully prepares students for writing an article in the Section B section of the English language exam.
 It is written for Eduqas students but is very easy to adapt to suit other exam boards.